afunnydev/tinysociety/content/articles/2022-12-11-9-portable-house-examples-to-get-you-inspired.md

 [Source](https://www.loveproperty.com/gallerylist/71214/these-ingenious-movable-homes-could-set-you-free)

-In my opinion, this is what the future of luxury travel is going to look like.
+The future of luxury travel won't be [booking train travel](https://www.splitmyfare.co.uk/cheap-train-tickets) or airplane tickets at the last moment.
+It will be visiting any city you like with the ease of your portable house.

 ## Fincube